List of Red Dead Redemption 2 characters: Leopold Strauss

 Leopold Strauss (Howard Pinhasik) is the bookkeeper and accountant of the Van der Linde gang.
-He grew up poor in Vienna during the Austro-Hungarian Empire, suffering from health problems during childhood.
+He grew up poor in Vienna in the Austro-Hungarian Empire, suffering from health problems during childhood.
 At the age of 17, Strauss was sent on a boat to America, where he spent several years as a scam artist.
 He soon joined the Van der Linde gang for protection and is responsible for the gang's money-lending operation.
 He is typically emotionless and known for being shifty.
 As the gang moves locations, Strauss continues to operate his loansharking business, tasking Arthur with collecting the money from several debtors each time.
 He partakes in the robbery of a lavish riverboat in Saint Denis.
 After being tasked with more loansharking tasks, Arthur decides to banish Strauss from camp for ruining lives with his business.
 He is later captured by the Pinkertons and interrogated, but is said to have died in custody without revealing any information about the gang.

 Mary-Beth Gaskill

-Mary-Beth Gaskill (Samantha Strelitz) is a young thief in the Van der Linde gang.
+Mary-Beth Gaskill (Samantha Strelitz) is a young pickpocketing thief in the Van der Linde gang.
 After her mother died of typhoid, Mary-Beth lived in an orphanage at a young age but ran away to take care of herself.
-She soon became known as a highly-skilled pickpocket, despite her kind heart and good nature.
+She soon became known as a highly skilled pickpocket despite her kind heart and good nature, and encountered the Van der Linde gang while being chased by several men she had pickpocketed.
 She enjoys reading and writing, and had dreams of becoming a novelist when she was young.
 During the events of the game, she assists Arthur on some occasions, including finding a lead on a train robbery and distracting a driver during a stagecoach heist.
 She often talks with Arthur about his life and gives him encouraging words when he tells her about his tuberculosis.
 As the gang begins to fall apart, Mary-Beth eventually leaves.
-Eight years later, in 1907, she encounters John Marston in Valentine, revealing that she has become a novelist.
-She keeps in close contact with Tilly Jackson.
+Eight years later, in 1907, she encounters John in Valentine, revealing she has become a novelist under the pen name "Leslie Dupont".
+She keeps in close contact with Tilly.

 Strelitz worked on the game for around 3–4 years.
 Strelitz felt that Mary-Beth is a sweet girl who "gets lost in the world of her books".
-She referred to the character as "the Danielle Steel of 1899" because of her obsession with romance novels.
-Strelitz felt that the scene in which Arthur discusses his sickness with Mary-Beth has a "gravitas" for those who play the game, but also "such an innocence ... because if someone tells you that how do you even take that all in?".
+She referred to the character as "the Danielle Steel of 1899" because of her obsession with romance novels, which she noted reflects her personality.
+Strelitz felt the scene in which Arthur discusses his sickness with Mary-Beth has a "gravitas" for those who play the game, but also "such an innocence ... because if someone tells you that how do you even take that all in?".